KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 2. Download a copy of a [Finnix](http://www.finnix.org/Download) Linux.

 3. Download a copy of [VirtualBox](https://www.virtualbox.org/wiki/Downloads) for the host OS you're using.
+USE VIRTUAL BOX NOT VMWARE OR SOMETHING ELSE.
+VMware uses an NVME drive instead of SATA and your linode will not boot because the EFI will be a mess.
+Use virtualbox.

 4. An authentic copy of Windows.
-I’ve tested this process back to Windows 7/Windows Server 2012 but we’ll be using a [Windows 10 trial](https://www.microsoft.com/en-us/evalcenter/evaluate-windows-10-enterprise) for this guide.
+I've used Windows 11 and it works.

 5. An active Linode VPS.